Skip to content

 Running Tests in CI

-• End-to-end tests can be run by adding the label TBD to your pull requests
+• End-to-end tests can be run by adding the label playwright to your pull requests

 Folder Structure